webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 app and it crashed their GPU.
 Maybe the user updated their drivers.
 Maybe the user has an external GPU and unplugged it.
 Maybe another page used a lot of GPU, your tab was in the background and the browser decided to free up some memory by losing the device for background tabs.
-The point is being that for any serious apps you probably want to handle losing the device.
+The point to take away is that for any serious apps you probably want to handle losing the device.
 </p>
 <p>